msbar/pandas-tools/docs/index.md

 ## Installation

-You can install PandasTools using pip:
+You can install pypdtools using pip:
 ```
-pip install pandas-tools
+pip install pypdtools
 ```